June 2021 - Ideas for Every Day

 Explore what the Bible teaches about love with these I Corinthians Teaching Ideas from Rotation.org.
 A few we’d love to do:

-1. Create visual verses using Kid Pix 4.
-You could also use PowerPoint or paper and art supplies. (submitted by
+- Create visual verses using Kid Pix 4.
+You could also use PowerPoint or paper and art supplies.
+(Submitted by Neil MacQueen.)

-3. Match each love trait with specific sensory items.
-(Lesson idea submitted by Stephanie Smith).
+- Match each love trait with specific sensory items.
+To find it, scroll down to the second idea on the page.
+(Lesson idea submitted by Stephanie Smith.)

 All you need is love, leaders.
 I truly believe that.
 Share one thing you love in the comments below.